GodCoderT/github-slideshow/_posts/0000-01-02-GodCoderT.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-If you were a booger id pick you first
+If you were a booger id pick you first.
-Use the left arrow to go back!